megvii-research/SOLQ/README.md

 </div>

-This repository is an official implementation of the paper [SOLQ: Segmenting Objects by Learning Queries](https://arxiv.org/pdf/2106.02351.pdf).
+This repository is an official implementation of the NeurIPS 2021 paper [SOLQ: Segmenting Objects by Learning Queries](https://arxiv.org/pdf/2106.02351.pdf).

 ## Introduction